Chinese tech stocks plunge after US names companies for potential delisting – KION546

 On Friday, China Securities Regulatory Commission responded to the US move and said it was confident it will reach an agreement with US counterparts on securities supervision.
 Talks between the CSRC, the Chinese finance ministry and the US Public Company Accounting Oversight Board had made “positive progress,” the CSRC said in a statement.

-The SEC’s move triggered a sell-off in Chinese stocks in the Untied States on Thursday.
+The SEC’s move triggered a sell-off in Chinese stocks in the United States on Thursday.

 The Nasdaq Golden Dragon China Index, a popular index that tracks more than 90 Chinese companies that are traded in the United States, fell 10% on Thursday, the worst daily drop since October 2008.